surgeventures/click-monorepo/README.md

 #### Per-application Docker setup

+Depending on the application, there may be a lot of files required for a complete Docker setup.
+Assuming that Docker setup is just a tooling/deployment choice made and built on top of the actual application code, it makes sense to keep it separate without mixing it with the rest of the application.

-Docker setup for specific application is usually similar across contexts, therefore holding it within application directory - even when it's really used by a context from outside the application directory as is the case with `dev` or `e2e` - makes up for easiest possible creation and maintenance of all Docker setups for specific application.
+Docker setup for specific application is usually similar across contexts, therefore holding it within application directory - even when it's really used by a context from outside the application directory as is the case with `dev` or `e2e` - makes up for the easiest possible creation and maintenance of Docker setup for all Docker contexts required by specific application.

-Holding Docker setup inside application directory and nested within `docker` subdirectory ensures:
+Holding Docker setup inside application directory and nested within `docker` subdirectory has the following advantages:

-- these files don't pollute the application root
+- Docker setup doesn't pollute the application structure
-- they appear next to each other in diffs
-- the project outside `docker` stays separated from and unaware of the Docker layer
+- project outside `docker` stays separated from and unaware of the Docker layer
+- changes in specific application's Docker setup is grouped together in diffs
-- we can use the application directory as context for `Dockerfile` and `COPY` commands
+- application root can be used as context for `Dockerfile` and `COPY` commands

-> It's worth noting as a counter-point that modifications to Docker contexts other than `test` will unnecessarily bust per-app CircleCI build caches ([more info](#circleci-configuration)).
-It's not considered a big deal due to expected infrequent changes there and the fact that those changes will usually touch the `test` context as well.
+- addition of new Docker-ready applications is a matter of copy-pasting existing `docker` directory

 #### Docker contexts